 The Tenement Museum offers interesting programs, events, and experiences beyond our regularly scheduled tours that provide visitors the opportunity to explore the themes of migration and immigration through the history of food, music, health, politics, and more.

-Upcoming Thursday Evening Tours & Programs:
+Upcoming Special Evening Tours & Programs:

 Costumed Interpreter Tours: